 - Plug the Pakon in (USB) and turn it on

 - Wait until Parallels asks if I want to use the new device on Mac or Windows (select Windows)

-- When the New Hardware wizard starts, don’t let it use Windows Update, but do let it find the drivers itself.
+- When the New Hardware wizard starts, don’t let it use Windows Update2)There’s no way I’m letting XP touch the internet, but do let it find the drivers itself.
 This worked for me anyway, and I think is where I may have gone wrong earlier.

 - Reboot again (just in case).

 - Wait about 30 seconds, then launch the PMI app in Windows